 For RF exposure evaluation EMF measurements are typically performed on low frequency devices.
 For example, wireless chargers require EMF testing.
 Verkotan provides EMF measurements for radio frequency exposure evaluation.

 The strength of these electric fields is possible to measure with probes or sensors.
 These probes are basically antennas but with different characteristics.
 Measurements are possible to do, for example, with a calibrated antenna that is sensitive to electric fields exclusively and connected to measurement equipment.
 Generally, measurement equipment for the electric field can be divided into two classes: broadband and narrow band.
 The required performance, frequency response, and electromagnetic fields must be considered when selecting the measurement system.

 For the determination of product compliance, the measurement results are compared against the reference levels.
 Reference levels are defined by different region’s authorities.
 For Europe, the reference levels are specified by EU Council Recommendation 1999/519/EC, for Canada by RSS-102 and field strengths for USA by 47 CFR § 1.1310.

-The test processes and calculations as such are straight forward but what makes the processes challenging is that RF exposure calculations and measurements require a great level knowledge from the test engineers to be able to follow the standards and get reliable evaluation and accurate measurements.
-When you do not know the standards well, it is better to let a professional laboratory to take care of the measurements, and you can focus on the processes most relevant for you.
+RF exposure calculations and measurements require a great level knowledge from the test engineers to be able to follow the rapidly changing standards and get reliable evaluation and accurate measurements.
+Let a professional test laboratory take care of the measurements, and you can focus on the processes most relevant for you.
 We are happy to help you with your RF exposure compliance needs.
 Feel free to contact us if you have any questions.

 If you are considering bringing your device to Verkotan for SAR testing, we recommend watching the video below.
 In the video we explain how you should prepare your device for SAR testing and what equipment you should deliver to us.